lightninglabs/lightning-terminal/README.md

 #### Compile from Source Code

-To compile from source code, you will need to have some pre-requisite developer tooling installed on your machine.
+To compile from source code, you'll need to have some prerequisite developer tooling installed on your machine.

 - **Go**: Shushtar's backend web server is written in Go.
 Instructions for installing Go for your operating system can be found on the [golang install](https://golang.org/doc/install) page.
 The minimum version supported is Go v1.13.
 - **NodeJS**: Shushtar's frontend is written in TypeScript and built on top of the React JS web framework.
 To bundle the assets into Javascript & CSS compatible with web browsers, NodeJS is required.
-It can be downloaded and installed by following the instructions in the [NodeJS download](https://nodejs.org/en/download/) page.
+It can be downloaded and installed by following the instructions on the [NodeJS download](https://nodejs.org/en/download/) page.

-Once you have the necessary pre-requisites, Shushtar can be compiled by running just a few commands:
+Once you have the necessary prerequisites, Shushtar can be compiled by running the following commands:

 ```
 git clone https://github.com/lightninglabs/shushtar.git